 The little sister to the popular Cucina Urbana restaurant, Cucina Sorella is a funky Italian restaurant featuring a bohemian-chic design with pops of color and floral prints.
-The kitchen is helmed by executive chef de cuisine Daniel Wolinsky, formerly from Italy’s three-star Michelin restaurant Oteria Francescana.
-The menu specializes in hand-crafted pastas, antipasti, and polenta boards, offering small and large plates.
+The kitchen is helmed by executive chef Tim Kolanko and the menu specializes in hand-crafted pastas, antipasti, and a signature cheese and salumi program, offering small and large plates.
 The beverage program includes an extensive list of Italian and regional wines, seasonal cocktails and craft beer on tap.

 4183 Adams Ave, San Diego, CA 92116

 Kensington is not an area defined by hustle and bustle.
 Still, you may want to bliss out with massages, acupuncture, or skin care at this boutique spa.
 A collective of numerous specialists, Zen Sanctuary offers a wide array of services based on the expertise of its aestheticians, acupuncturists, and masseuses.
 Massages are $50 for 30 minutes.